Ken-Shi/Balatro_HighCardMod/README.md

 </div>

 # Installation
-1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions.
+1. Please install [Steamodded](https://github.com/Steamopollys/Steamodded) via its instructions (Currently support 0.9.3+).
 This is used by most of the Balatro mods.

 Quick Install for step 2 and 3: download the two zip files and unzip them in Steamodded's Mods folder.
 You should get two folders: `CardBackInjection` and `HighCardMod`;